mayeaux/nodetube/README.md

 # NodeTube
-An open-source YouTube alternative that also supports image and audio uploads.
-Powered by NodeJS
+Introducing NodeTube: an open-source YouTube alternative powered by Node.js

 A live NodeTube instance is available to interact with at [https://nodetube.live](https://nodetube.live)